 Remember to reread the hostess job description and tailor this section for each job.
 Not all hosting jobs are alike, so you want hiring managers to know that you really want to work at their restaurant.

 If you have customer service or other related experience, include that as well.
 Employers want to know that you can work well with others and handle the occasional difficult situation.
 Make sure you keep the focus on responsibilities that will translate to hosting.

-Take a look at the hostess employment history sample below (bullet point list for a single job description):
+Take a look at the hostess employment history sample below:

 - Managed all front desk operations for a 200+ seating restaurant.